pwittchen/voucher-storage-service/README.md

 # voucher-storage-service
-A microservice developed during "Kyma meets CCV2 Hackathon" at SAP in Gliwice, Poland.
+A microservice developed during "Kyma meets CCV2 Hackathon" at SAP Labs in Gliwice, Poland.
 It is responsible for providing and using promotional vouchers.
 This app is a small part of a bigger solution developed by the whole team during the hackathon.

 ## building and running